 Work experience happens during the summer of year 10 for one week.
 During that week all students in year 10 are at a place of work for the whole week.
 Students choose their job from the job board which is shown below.
 Preparation for this week happens in PSHE lessons where application letters and CVs are written.
 More information is sent home during this time, and copies of forms will be made available to download on the website.

 Finding a placement

 We encourage you and your child to seek out a work experience placement.
 Student’s will need to create a C.V and contact companies directly to enquire about a placement.
-Examples of previous placements include The Nuffield in Woodingdean.
-The Sealife Centre & many shops in Churchill Square.
+Examples of previous placements include local banks, hairdressers and other local businesses in Woodingdean.

 At various stages during the process of finding and starting a placement there will be a requirement for parental consent and signed agreements; however, we must emphasise the main responsibility for the organisation and action should lie with your child.